mikec3/Ally/README.md

 HEROKU hosted - follow heroku getting started with how to setup heroku app files
+$ git push heroku master     // do this after making changes
+$ heroku open 					// do this to open site

 # Ally
 An app to look up what's offensive and or helpful to communities other than yourself